cogentcore/core/README.md

+# cam: Color Appearance Models

-The color axes in the human brain are R-G and B-Y. In color speak L = R, M = G, S = B (long, med, short wavelength) –- it is very clear that this is how color is coded in the LGN thalamus.
+The color axes in the human brain are Red-Green and Blue-Yellow.
+In color speak Red = Long, Green = Medium, Blue = Short wavelengths, or the [lms](lms) space, corresponding to the color absorption profile of cones in the fovea of the retina.

-# Color spaces and computational color

-i.e., how to quickly approximate color vision..

-* using float32 components throughout
+# cie: International Commission on Illumination

+See [cie](cie) for standard color spaces and values defined by the International Commission on Illumination (CIE), including [XYZ](https://en.wikipedia.org/wiki/CIE_1931_color_space) and [LAB](https://en.wikipedia.org/wiki/CIELAB_color_space) (L*a*b*) which can be easily computed from corresponding standard RGB (sRGB) values.

+RGB as displayed on a computer monitor is typically "gamma corrected" to compensate for the luminance properties of the display, so this gamma correction must be removed before using RGB values to covert into other CIE spaces.

-* Here’s what is implemented: https://en.wikipedia.org/wiki/CIECAM02 – transforms RGB -> XYZ -> LMS -> color opponents which are the L, a, b values used in CIECAM0
+* Here’s what is implemented:

 * paper for this: Moroney et al., 2002

 * Color spaces based on LMS cones: https://en.wikipedia.org/wiki/LMS_color_space

-* Standard CIE 1931 XYZ color space: https://en.wikipedia.org/wiki/CIE_1931_color_space
+* Standard CIE 1931 XYZ color space:

 * Standard color checker: https://en.wikipedia.org/wiki/ColorChecker

-# CAM02, CAM16, and CIELAB
+# CAM02, CAM16

 Robert W.G.
 Hunt established many of the key principles of color appearance models, as attested by the many references in [Helwig & Fairchild (2022)](#references) (HF22), which is a particularly good reference for actually explaining things in plain English.
 [Moroney, N., Fairchild, M. D., Hunt, R. W. G., Li, C., Luo, M. R., & Newman, T. (2002)](#references) established the CIE CAM02 reference model, which set the standard for many years, until being revised in the CAM16 model.
 Here's the HF22 explanation of the key factors in CAM02 and CAM16: